djacobow/spinkler/HARDWARE.md

 shift register to control 8 or 16 triacs, and another 595 drives the LCD display.

-The board is intended to mate with a Raspberry Pi Zero W.
+The board is intended to mate with a Raspberry Pi Zero W but using an IDC cable you can connect it to any RPi, even the ones with only 10x2 headers. (only pins in the first 10 columns are used).

 ## Hardware Setup

 ### Connect the Pi

-This board was intended to have a Pi Zero W ride on top of the board.
-This is sort of like a "hat" but backwards, since this board is so much larger than a Pi, it didn't make sense to have it on top of the Pi.
+This board was intended to have a Pi Zero W ride on top.
+This is the reverse of the normal "hat" setup where a board attached to a Pi.
+Because this board is so much larger than a Pi Zero, that would have been awkward.

-I found it most convenient to solder a socket onto the SPinkler board and the header pins onto the underside of the Pi Zero W board.
+Therefore, I found it most convenient to solder a socket onto the SPinkler board and the header pins onto the underside of the Pi Zero W board.
 This way, the Pi Zero just "plugs into" the SPinkler.
-It's very neat and robust.
+It's simple and robust.

-However, regular Pi users may find this arrangement a little uncommon.
-Most Pi's have their headers on top.
-If yours is like this, and you don't want to change it, you can still attach your Pi Zero (or any Pi for that matter) to the SPinkler board by means of an IDC cable.
+However, regular Pi users may find this arrangement strange.

-In this case, you will want to solder header pins onto the SPinkler.
-Then, use a double-female 40 pins IDC cable to mate them.
-Physically mounting the Pi will be a bit awkward, but with standoffs, it should be possible to work something out.
+Pi's have their headers on top.
+If yours is like this, and you don't want to move the header, you can still attach your Pi to the SPinkler board by means of an IDC cable.

-If using a regular sized Pi (not a zero), you may need a larger box.
+In this case, you will want to solder header pins onto the SPinkler instead of a socket.
+Then, use a double-female 20 pin IDC cable to mate them.
+Physically mounting the Pi may be a bit awkward, but with mounting holes and standoff hardware, it is possible.

 ### LCD

-This board will accomodate a 16x2 or 20x4 standard Hitach HD44780 LCD.
-The software expectes the 20x4.
+This board will accommodate a 16x2 or 20x4 standard Hitachi HD44780 LCD.
+The software expectes to see 20x4, but you can change it for 16x2.
 You may need to solder a 16x1 header onto the LCD if it does not already have one.
-Then you just plug it int.
+Then you just plug it in.
 Holes on the SPinkler will match holes on the LCD.
 You can use m2.5 size standoff hardware to secure everything.

 ### Power